-Montessori Institute Prague collects and uses personal information about visitors of our website, clients, staff, students, members and other individuals who come into contact with our organisation.
-The information is gathered in order to enable MIP to provide training, professional development, education, membership, services and other associated functions.
+Lead Montessori collects and uses personal information about visitors of it's website, clients, staff, students, members, participants of conferences and other individuals who come into contact with our organisation.
+The information is gathered in order to enable Lead Montessori to provide professional development, education, membership, services and other associated functions.
 In addition, there is a legal requirement to collect and use information to ensure that the organisation complies with its statutory obligations.

 This policy applies to our websites, our use of emails and text messages for information, and any other methods that we use for collecting information.
 It covers what we collect and why, what we do with the information and what we won’t do with the information, and what rights you have.

 We are Lead Montessori s.r.o. (further only LM).
 Our seat is Na sekyrce 3, Praha 6, 160 00.
 Our ID is 07152779.
 Our contact person is Executive Director Miroslava Vlckova: email@example.com.
 We are the owner of www.leadmontessori.com.